Living Greek in Greece: Euripides' Medea

 TUITION AND FEES

 The tuition for Living Greek in Greece is $2500.
-This includes instruction, transportation, group meals, and housing during the weekend trip to Nafplio and Epidaurus.
+This includes instruction, as well as transportation, group meals and housing during the weekend trip to Delphi.
 It does not include housing in Selianitika.
 Airfare is not included, and participants must bring their own edition of the course’s main text.
-The Institute will also operate a free shuttle to and from Athens on arrival and departure day.
+The Institute will operate a free shuttle to and from Athens on arrival and departure day.

 HOUSING AND OTHER COSTS

-Participants are free to arrange their own housing in Selianitika.
-The Paideia Institute has negotiated discounted group rates with several trusted housing providers in dorm, hotel, and apartment style accommodations.
+Participants must arrange their own housing in Selianitika.
+The Paideia Institute has negotiated discounted group rates with several trusted housing providers in hotel and apartment style accommodations.
 Approximate rates for each type of lodging for the duration of the program are listed below.
-Contact information for housing providers and group discount codes will be provided upon acceptance.
+Contact information for housing providers and group discount codes (if available) will be provided upon acceptance.
+Participants are also welcome to book accommodations in dorms, hotels, or apartments of their choice.
+Estimated rates for each type of lodging for the duration of the program are listed below (subject to availability).

-Apartment at the Hellenikon Idyllion (limited availability): $1500
+Private Apartment at the Idyllion (limited availability): $1500

 Airfare, transportation to and from the airport, daily expenses for meals, and spending money are not included in the cost of tuition.
 The cost of life in Greece can vary greatly depending on one’s tastes, but at the very least we recommend that participants budget €20/day for food.
 Please consider the exchange rate when planning your budget.